slamora/brackets-wiki/Extension-Package-Manager-Research.md

 When an add-on is updated, if a restart is required that is noted in the Add-on Manager (with a link that allows for restarting with a single click).
 Add-ons can display a web page on restart or update.

+The Firefox add-on manager has a "Get Add-ons" tab which helps to introduce new add-on users to add-ons, but is also confusing because it shows a few add-ons but does not link in a straightforward way to the addons.mozilla.org site which offers a nicer view of addons.
+Instead, it offers a direct, in-product stripped down view of add-on information.

 ## Ubuntu ##

 The [Ubuntu Software Centre](http://www.ubuntu.com/ubuntu/features/find-more-apps) is a desktop "app store".
 It is notable as a graphical front end to [apt](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) which is a widely used Linux package manager that needs to be able to wrangle dependencies between lots of packages.
 The package management needed by Linux applications is likely an extreme case of what we would see in a Brackets extension ecosystem (though the Node community has proven with npm that a good package manager can result in the creation of many inter-related packages).